-O. I hear the echoes ringing from the belfry on the hill, And the song inspires my heart to do and dare: Calling me to love and duty, calling me to faith and prayer, For the bell is ringing, ringing, ringing still.
+O, I hear the echoes ringing from the belfry on the hill, And the song inspires my heart to do and dare: Calling me to love and duty, calling me to faith and prayer.
+For the bell is ringing, ringing, ringing still sky, Voices whispered in the breeze still.